SAP-samples/teched2022-AD280/exercises/ex2/ex2.2/README3.md

     ![Launchpad configuration](images/8-LaunchpadConfig.png)

 9. Wait until the installation of project dependencies is completed.
+This can take some minutes.
 A notification that "The project has been generated" appears at the bottom right of the screen, The **Application Information** tab is opened, and the files and project structure in the **Explorer** view are updated.

     ![application generated](images/10a-Project.png)